jcammmmm/site/README.md

 folder in your webserver.
 Given that the only thing that left is to syncrhonize your changes here and the pull the changes in your web server.

+# Environment
+This software shall be installed on the host system:
+- `Python 3.10.6`
+- `git`

 # Usage
 This is script was written on `Python 3.10.6`.
 Update the site:
+  1. Copy and update the documents to publish on your website:
-  1. `py generate.py --only-this projectname`
+      `py buildsite.py --only-this projectname`
+  2. Launch a development server and test your results
+      `py -m http.server 9988`
+  2. Save your changes locally:
-  2. `git commit -m ""`
+      `git commit -m ""`
+  3. Upload your changes to the remote server:
-  3. `git push`
+      `git push`

-Then pull the changes in your webserver:
+Then, in your webserver:
+  4. Pull the changes made previously:
-  1. `git pull`
+      `git pull`

 # TODOs
 [] Write the main script as a bash script.